BeardedTinker/Home-Assistant_Config/README.md

   - Zigbee2MQTT -[link](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt/tree/master/zigbee2mqtt)

 Containers:
-  - VaultWarden
+  - VaultWarden - opens source version of BitWarden as password manager
-  - Facebox
+  - Facebox - used for face recognition
-  - Grafana
+  - Grafana - only used currently for Storj node status
-  - InfluxDB
+  - InfluxDB - not active
-  - MQTT
+  - MQTT - used by all Zigbee devices, some Shelly devices, printing and more
-  - Node-RED
+  - Node-RED - not used anymore
-  - Portainer
+  - Portainer - for Docker management and monitoring
-  - Prometheus
+  - Prometheus - for Storj node data logging
-  - Smokeping
+  - Smokeping - tracking network device activity
-  - Storagenode
+  - Storagenode - Storj node for renting free space
-  - Storj Exporter
+  - Storj Exporter - exports statistics from node to Prometheus

 ### Integrations